Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzApplicationGatewayRedirectConfiguration.md

 ```

 ### -TargetListenerID
-ID of  listener to redirect the request to
+ID of HTTP listener to redirect the request to

 ```yaml
 Type: System.String